alibaba/EasyCV/docs/source/tutorials/export.md

 # Export tutorial

-We support the following ways to export models.
+We support the following ways to export YOLOX-PAI models.

 **Original**

 Original model saves the state dict of model.
-One should build model in advance and then load the model state dict.
+One should export model in advance to infer an image.

-**torch.jit**
+**Torch.jit**

 Torch.jit is used to save the TorchScript model.
 It can be used independently from Python.
 It is convenient to be deployed in various environments and has little dependency on hardware.
 It can also reduce the inference time.
 For more details, you can refer to the official tutorial: https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html